 Technicians must carry out studies that yield accurate results.
 They document results and perform calculations just as they have done when compiling reports as a biology major.

 Biochemists play a key role in the fast-growing fields of biotechnology and biomedical research.
-A biology major equips them with the laboratory and scientific research skills and knowledge to design and execute studies to develop new products.
+Studying biology equips them with the laboratory and scientific research skills and knowledge to design and execute studies to develop new products.
 (Note: most jobs in this field will require an advanced degree.)

 Knowledge of anatomy and physiology helps biochemists to understand the impact of drugs and biotechnology solutions on the human body.